Envirometrix/PredictiveSoilMapping/07-Soil_organic_carbon.md

           20            55              6.1           1382    7    3.0
           55            90              3.3           1433    8    1.7
           90           116              1.6           1465    8    0.6

-Note that BLD data were not given for the described horizons (the original soil profile description / laboratory data indicates that no BLD were recorded for this profile).
-In the absence of measured field BLD we can substitute BLD estimated using LandGIS data.
-It (unfortunately) commonly happens that soil profile observations lack BLD measurements, and consequently BLD needs to be generated using a Pedo-Transfer function or estimated from soil maps.

 To determine OCS for standard depth intervals 0–30, 0–100 and 0–200 cm, we first fit a mass-preserving spline [@Malone2009Geoderma]: